 1. Tour Italy at The Venetian

 Of all the Vegas properties, The Venetian may be the most beautiful.
-For those that will never make it to Italy, the resort has done a fabulous job in its attempt to replicate the original.
+For those who will never make it to Italy, the resort has done a fabulous job in its attempt to replicate the original.
 Therefore, one of the best free things to do at The Venetian is to take a self-guided architecture tour.

 Be sure to view the gorgeous painted ceilings designed by Italian artists to mimic the Sistine Chapel.
 Furthermore, take advantage of the numerous replicas of signature Venetian attractions such as the Rialto Bridge, St. Mark’s Square, the Campanile Tower, and many more.